fingerskier/scripturemuse/README.md

 # Texts

-There are various copyrightt and licensing issues with popoular Bible translations.
+There are various copyright and licensing issues with popoular Bible translations.
 We avoid these issues by requiring you to enter your own text;
 a form to search using the Blue-Letter Bible web-site is provided.